Tech Talk: Ext JS and Angular 2 – Use the Best of Both to Build Your Apps

 Ext JS 6.2 makes theming and styling your applications easier than ever before.
 Learn how to use the new iOS and Material themes, and how to leverage the Modern Toolkit theming APIs to make your application look amazing on any device.

-Speaker: Phil Guerrant, Sencha
+Phil Guerrant, Senior Software Engineer at Sencha

 Design Methods for Better Product Development